PlanetaryRobotics/IrisRoverPackage/GroundSoftware/Backend/cuberover/teleop_backend/README.md

     - "Telemetry Consumer" represents the class `TelemetryConsumer`, which is located in the file `<BACKEND_ROOT>/cuberover/teleop_backend/pipeline/consumers/telemetry_consumer.py`
     - "Command Consumer" represents the class `CommandConsumer`, which is located in the file `<BACKEND_ROOT>/cuberover/teleop_backend/pipeline/consumers/command_consumer.py`
     - "Message Parsing State Machine" represents the class `MessageParsingStateMachine`, which is located in the file `<BACKEND_ROOT>/cuberover/teleop_backend/network/message_parsing_state_machine.py`
+    - The "YAMCS Client" represents the class `YamcsClient` which is located in the file `<BACKEND_ROOT>/cuberover/teleop_backend/network/yamcs_client.py`